Psalm 109: In modern literature

 Psalm 109 was used by Thomas Hardy in his novel The Mayor of Casterbridge.
 Michael Henchard, the protagonist of the novel, is drinking with the choir after practice when he sees his rival, Donald Farfrae, whom he hates.
 He later persuades the choir to sing Psalm 109.
 The choir master remarks of this psalm that, "Twasn't made for singing.
 We chose it once when the gypsy stole the parson's mare, thinking to please him, but parson were quite upset.
 Whatever Servant David were thinking about when he made a Psalm that nobody can sing without disgracing himself, I can't fathom."

 Verse 6 of the same psalm figures prominently in M. R. James's supernatural story "The Stalls of Barchester Cathedral" (1910), which recounts the guilt-ridden life and dismal death of Archdeacon John Haynes, who is haunted through the medium of wooden figures carved on the archdeacon's choir stall, which feel as though they come to life beneath his guilty hand (he having removed a stair rod in order to cause his predecessor to tumble down a flight of stairs to his death).

 …the wood seemed to become chilly and soft as if made of wet linen.
 I can assign the moment at which I became sensible of this.The choir were singing the words (Set thou an ungodly man to be ruler over him and) let Satan stand at his right hand.

 James also features Psalm 109 as a plot device (without, however, actually quoting from it) in "The Uncommon Prayer-Book", another of his ghost stories.
 The prayer-book of the title is discovered to have been had printed (during the Commonwealth period) by ardent royalist Lady Sadleir of Brockstone Court, who so detested Oliver Cromwell that she stipulated in a rubric in her prayer-book - most unconventionally - that Psalm 109 be read in her chapel each year on St. Mark’s Day, April the 25th - Cromwell’s birthday - in order to damn him for all eternity.

+In Catholicism

+After the excommunication of the whole Spanish town of Trasmoz in the late 13th century, and the refusal of the population to repent, the Church cursed the town with the chanting of Psalm 109 (Psalm 108 in the Vulgate) in 1511.

 In Anglicanism

-According to the 1662 Book of Common Prayer Psalms 108 and 109 are said or sung at Evensong on the 22nd day of every month.
+According to the 1662 Book of Common Prayer, Psalms 108 and 109 are said or sung at Evensong on the 22nd day of every month.